 Refund Policy: The refund policy for students who completely withdraw from the university is as follows:

-Student Integrity Code: University residents are governed by the policies and procedures set forth in the Student Integrity Code, the Residence Policy, and all other policies established by the university.
+Student Integrity Code: University residents are governed by the policies and procedures outlined in the Student Integrity Code, the Residence Policy, and all other policies established by the university.
 Residents are required to comply with all local, state, and federal laws.
 If a Puget Sound student is sanctioned with removal or eviction from any university residence, room and board fees will be forfeited.